-Interoperability (ADAPT): A working group is assessing how AgGateway's ADAPT software for interoperability in field operations can be implemented to support crop production in Brazil, including for sugar cane.
+Interoperability (ADAPT): A working group is assessing how AgGateway's ADAPT software for interoperability in field operations can be implemented to support crop production in Brazil.

-Data Soil Labs Integration: AgGateway is creating a working group to explore ways to better integrate and convert data units that come from the 200 soil laboratories in Brazil, which produce about 4 million soil analyses a year.
+Data Soil Labs Integration: An AgGateway working group is exploring ways to better integrate and convert data units that come from the 200 soil laboratories in Brazil, which produce about 4 million soil analyses a year.
 Discussions have included the entities that regulate the quality of soil analysis (Embrapa Soils and IAC - Agronomic Institute of Campinas), soil laboratories, and soil laboratory software companies.
 The group will focus on integrating data from participating labs so that companies can better use this critical data in making decisions and recommendations.